Are Cryptocurrencies A Scam?

 - 5. We repeat once again – it’s not a scam!

 - 6. In what cases can cryptocurrencies be a scam?

 - 7. How to make money on cryptocurrencies: what should I remember?

 - 10. How to choose a trustworthy crypto broker?

 For instance, many people are eager to find out whether cryptocurrencies are a scam, another pyramid scheme, or something like this.
 We’ll try to answer this question below.

 How do cryptocurrencies work?

 The basis for the functioning of the digital currency system is the technology of the blockchain.
-That’s a way of storing information without placing it in one particular place, when the data is distributed among all participants of the system (on computers all over the world), automatically updated and available at any time to any user.
+This is a way of storing information without placing it in one particular place, when the data is distributed among all participants of the system (on computers all over the world), automatically updated and available at any time to any user.
 It’s a continuous successive chain of information blocks, which is normally stored and processed independently on many computers (Wikipedia).

-Advantages of earning on cryptocurrencies
+Advantages of earning with cryptocurrencies

 - A wide range of crypto exchanges for work.